Murder-by-numberS/wowkeyb-fe/DEPLOYMENT.md

 - Clear logging shows which environment is being deployed
 - Displays the S3 bucket and CloudFront distribution being used

-## Migration from CodePipeline
+## Deployment Architecture

-This GitHub Actions workflow replaces your previous CodePipeline setup.
-You can now:
+This GitHub Actions workflow provides automated deployment with the following benefits:

-1. Remove the CodePipeline configuration from AWS
+1. Simplified deployment process
-2. Delete the `buildspec.yml` file (if no longer needed)
+2. Environment-specific configurations
-3. Use this GitHub Actions workflow for all deployments
+3. Automated testing before deployment
-4. Deploy to develop and staging for testing before production
+4. Cost-effective deployment with GitHub Actions

 ## Testing